decentraland/old-documentation/_posts/deploy/2018-01-07-publishing.md

 5. The Ledger device will then ask you for a confirmation, which you must give by pushing the device's buttons.

 > Tip: If you're implementing a continuous integration flow, where changes to your scene are deployed automatically, then you can use the `--y` flag to skip the manual confirmations when running the deploy command.

+## Scene overwriting

+When a new scene is deployed, it overwrites older content that existed on the parcels it occupies.

+If a scene that takes up multiple parcels is only partially overwritten by another, its remaining parcels can't be rendered.
+Scenes can only be rendered in their entirety.

+Suppose you deployed your scene _A_ over two parcels _[100, 100]_ and _[100, 101]_.
+Then you sell parcel _[100, 101]_ to a user who owns adjacent land and that deploys a large scene (_B_) to several parcels, including _[100, 101]_.

+Your scene _A_ can't be partially rendered in just one parcel, so _[100, 100]_ won't display any content.
+You must build a new version of scene _A_ that only takes up one parcel and deploy it to only parcel _[100, 100]_.

 ## What is the content server